sosga/larn/README.md

 2. Not to radically change gameplay and / or make the game different from it's historic roots.
 3. All code submitted and accepted will be under 'Noah's License' as listed in LICENSE.txt in Larn-SNAPSHOT.
 By contributing to Larn, you agree to this licensing of your code.
 I would love to use a BSD style license, but it is not compatible with Noah's 'not for profit' clause.
 4. If fixing or rewriting system-dependent functions, contributors should have a good understanding of Unix-like and Windows specific features and functions.
 This is required to keep Larn portable.

-<b>FAQ:</b><br \>

-<b>Why is (OS NAME) not officially supported by you?</b><br \>
-I am the only one who does all the releases, code changes and support.
-I must limit myself to those systems which I have installed.

-<b>Why 64bit only for *nix systems?</b><br \>
-OS X and DragonflyBSD are 64bit only, 32bit support was dropped for these long ago.
-It won't make sense for me to support 32bit and 64bit just for GNU/Linux, so all will be 64bit only.
-Windows is still 32bit only to 'keep everyone happy' as it will be by far the most popular binary.

-<b>No SYSVR4 compatible Support?</b><br \>
-No, because the userbase would be so tiny, nobody would be using my binaries so the effort doesn't make sense.
-Plus these are not free to use.
-OpenIndiana (Illumos kernel) would be closest but they don't include a compiler and my network hardware is not supported.

-<b>When is the next release?</b><br \>
-When it's ready.

-<b>Why do you use the GNU/Linux naming convention?</b><br \>
-Because RMS is correct.
-Linux is just a kernel and without GNU userland and utils it would be pretty much useless.